awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-sns-rc-send.md

 1. In the **SNS Notifications** section, choose **Enable SNS notifications**\.

-1. In the **IAM role** field, type or paste the SNS IAM role ARN you created in Task 3 in the topic [Monitoring Systems Manager status changes using Amazon SNS notifications](monitoring-sns-notifications.md)\.
+1. In the **IAM role** section, choose the Amazon SNS IAM role ARN you created in Task 3 in the topic [Monitoring Systems Manager status changes using Amazon SNS notifications](monitoring-sns-notifications.md)\.

-1. In the **SNS topic** field, type or paste the Amazon SNS topic ARN to be used\.
+1. In the **SNS topic** field, enter the Amazon SNS topic ARN to be used\.

 1. In the **Notify me on** field, choose the events for which you want to receive notifications\.